Get comprehensive Travel Insurance for your trip and travel with complete peace of mind

 Morning transfer to Table Mountain, where you will take the cable car to the top, from where you can enjoy magical views of the City and Ocean.
 There is a restaurant at the top, and a cute souvenir shop.
 Walk around the top of One of the Seven Natural Wonders.
 Enjoy the rest of the day exploring the City of Cape Town at your leisure.

-The last day in this amazing city, and we end it off with the most scenic tour.
-You pass over Chapmans Peak enroute to Cape Point.
+Early morning start for your scenic drive along South Africa’s most iconic route past Chapmans Peak to Cape Point National Park.
 After exploring Cape Point, you will enjoy a long lunch, followed by a visit to the penguins at Boulders Beach.
-We will end the tour with a sunset.
+Finally, you will drive on to the seaside town of Hermanus.

 A selection of our accommodation, which is subject to availability, however alternatives are always of a similar price, grade and location.